 Minimum 42 units and 12 courses, including:

 - PACS 001 Pacific Seminar I: What is a Good Society?

-- PACS 003 Pacific Seminar III: The Ethics of Family, Work, and Citizenship
+- PACS 003 Pacific Seminar III: What is an Ethical Life?

 One course from each subdivision below: